 Definition of Accounting Estimates (Amendments to PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors).
 To clarify the distinction between changes in accounting policies and changes in accounting estimates, the amendments introduce a new definition for accounting estimates, clarifying that they are monetary amounts in the financial statements that are subject to measurement uncertainty.
 The amendments also clarify the relationship between accounting policies and accounting estimates by specifying that an accounting estimate is developed to achieve the objective set out by an accounting policy.
-Developing an accounting the inputs to be used when applying the chosen measurement technique.
+Developing an accounting estimate includes both selecting a measurement technique and choosing the inputs to be used when applying the chosen measurement technique.
 The effects of changes in such inputs or measurement techniques are changes in accounting estimates.
 The definition of accounting policies remain unchanged.
 The amendments also provide examples on the application of the new definition.